artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 #### ESLint

 - accelerates writing tests by catching basic issues at compile-time (or rather writing time), not after minutes of debugging
-  - it catches more than just formatting issues: it can catch missing `await`, presense of `any`, or an accidentally skipped test
+  - it catches more than just formatting issues: it can catch missing `await`, presence of `any`, or an accidentally skipped test
 - increases test maintainability by enforcing a consistent code style

 #### Prettier